 Edward oversees the work of the policy research team at the CSJ.
 He joined the organisation from the Health Foundation where he was a Policy Fellow for two years.
 Prior to this he spent the majority of his career working as a journalist, specialising in health and social care policy.
 This included seven years as an editor at the BMJ and writing for a range of trade and general publications from Medeconomics to The Guardian.
 He began his career as a research analyst in the pharmaceutical industry.

-Jo joined the Centre for Social Justice in 2016 as Finance Director.
+Jo joined the Centre for Social Justice in 2016 as Finance and Operations Director.
 Jo qualified as a Chartered Accountant in 2001 followed by 10 years leading the Finance Department of one of the East Midlands largest housing providers.

 Jo now works with a number of businesses in the not-for-profit sector, including the CSJ, helping to build efficiency and robustness into their everyday processes and working alongside senior management and Board to drive the business forward to a sustainable future.